 Reporting contractor information will form part of an employer's Real Time Information (RTI) process.

-A new indicator will be added to the Full Payment Submission (FPS) to indicate if a worker is within IR35 legislation.
-The FPS is to be reported to HMRC at the usual time, on or before payday.
+A new indicator will be added to the Full Payment Submission (FPS) to indicate if a worker is inside IR35 legislation.
+The FPS is to be reported to HMRC at the usual time, either on or before payday.

 Need payroll support?